Co-Make-Taja/backend/README.md

 ## COMMENT

-In order to change any issue information the request must come from an admin or
+In order to change any comment information the request must come from an admin or
 the corresponding user to the issue id provided in the endpoint.

 #### The comment object is of a structure